-- At well over 40%, cars are the most common form of transport used for the school/college run; travel for education is responsible for about 29% of trips between 8 and 9 am.
+- Travel for education is responsible for about 29% of trips starting between 8 and 9 am.

-- The average distance travelled to get to school/college is approximately 3 miles.
+- The average distance travelled to get to school/college is approximately three miles.

-- 10-16 year-old boys who cycle regularly to school are 30% more likely and girls 7 times more likely to meet recommended fitness levels.
+- 10-16 year-old boys who cycle regularly to school are 30% more likely and girls seven times more likely to meet recommended fitness levels.